mercadopago/devsite-docs/guides/snippets/test-integration/bricks/bricks-set-theme.en.md

 >
 > Set theme

-By default, the Card Payment Brick is instantiated/rendered with the default theme.
+By default, the Checkout Bricks is instantiated/rendered with the default theme.
 However, it is possible to select another theme by setting the "theme" parameter when instantiating/rendering the brick.

 ```javascript
 const bricks = mp.bricks({ theme: 'dark' });